-- The mortgage portfolio originated before 2013, 6.2 bln EUR of which 117 mln EUR in Germany.
+- The mortgage portfolio originated before 2013, EUR 6.2 billion of which EUR 117 million in Germany.
 This portfolio is accounted on fair value.
-The hedging strategy of this book is based upon the interest rate sensitivity, including a discount spread; and - In 2013 NIBC Holding started originating mortgages under the NIBC Holding Direct label and this portfolio grew significantly in 2014 and 2015.
-At year-end 2015 this portfolio's size was 2.4 bln EUR.
+The hedging strategy of this book is based upon the interest rate sensitivity, including a discount spread; and - In 2013 NIBC started originating mortgages under the NIBC Direct label and this portfolio grew significantly in 2014 and 2015.
+At year-end 2015 this portfolio's size was EUR 2.4 billion.
 This portfolio is accounted on amortised cost.
 The hedging strategy of this book is based upon notional amounts, i.e. excluding a credit spread.